 Paul Harris, the founder of Rotary International , on his first trip with his wife Jean to Australia in 1935.
 He planted a tree to symbolize goodwill and friendship as part of a global Rotary tree planting program.

-Rotary in our region is fast approaching its 100-year anniversary.
+Rotary in our region turned 100 in 2021.
 To celebrate this milestone our four founding clubs: Melbourne, Sydney, Auckland and Wellington – all begun in 1921 – have joined forces to develop a major commemorative centenary project.

 What does Rotary 100 years mean? ”